Back to previous page NABSSAR Home Contact Us

 • you don't use a flash.
 The light may make the tags difficult to read.

-Below are examples of photos that are acceptable head shot / ear tag photos.
+Below are examples of acceptable head shot / ear tag photos.

 Notice the photo of the off-white sheep with the ear tag KY6184-1780.
 It was necessary for the person holding the lamb to also hold the lamb's ear in a position to have the tag facing forward.

-These two photos are a very good example of how to take a photo of two tags, both sides (other than holding the sheep's head up a bit more is preferred so we see the mouth/nose/muzzle, both eyes, both ears, and the tags.
+These two photos are a very good example of how to take a photo of two tags, both sides (the sheep's head needed to be held up rather than the photo being over the top of the sheep though).
 Notice the photo on the left, the ear with the green tag is being held so we see the back of the ear and the ear with the white tag is being held so we see the front of the ear.
 In the photo on the right, the ears are being held opposite, the ear with the green tag is being held so we see the front of the ear and the ear with the white tag is being held so we see the back of the ear.
 This presents both sides of the tags to us.
-However, the sheep's head needs to be lifted up so we can see the mouth/nose/muzzle, both eyes, and both ears like the photos below.
+However, the photos need to be looking directly at the sheep's face, not over the sheep.
+We want to see the mouth and nose leather, both eyes, both ears, and the scrapie tag ID numbers.

 Example of a Canadian ear tagExample of a Canadian ear tag